annamandoki/hotel_bookings_case_study/hotel_bookings_case_study.md

 effectively arrived and bookings that were cancelled.

-The file contains 32 columns with information such as when the booking was made, lead time, the number of adults, children, and/or babies, meal plan and guest country of origin among other things.
+The file contains 32 columns with information such as when the booking was made, lead time, the number of adults, children, and/or babies, distribution channel, meal plan and guest country of origin among other things.

 ### 3.2 Dataset location & licence